altanner/graphical-data-apps/site-build/content/posts/05widgets.md

 ---

 ## Widgets
 The power of data apps is in allowing users to interact with data and visuals.
-One way that we can do this is by creating "widgets".
+We do this by creating "widgets".
 A [widget](https://docs.streamlit.io/library/api-reference/widgets) is any interactable part of the page, for example buttons, sliders, checkboxes and uploaders.
-The important difference between widgets and layout components is that **widgets set the values of variables**.
+An important difference between widgets and layout components is that **widgets set the values of variables**.
 We will see the Python syntax for this in a moment.

 ### First widget
 Let's add our first widget.
 It will greet the user!
 We will need two things to do this - firstly, we want the user to be able to enter their name.
 Then, we send the name back to the interface - we will use the empty `column2` that we created earlier.